JordanSpencerWu/old-website/_posts/blog/2016/February/2016-02-26-drawing-with-svg.markdown

 #### Draw a Polygon
 There is a graphical element called `polygon` that defines a closed shape consisting of a set of connected straight lines segments.
-The last point is connectd to the first point.
+The last point is connected to the first point.
 This element is similar to `polyline` where you only need the `points` attributes.

 {% highlight html %}